zdravkov/kendo-docs/api/wrappers/jsp/colorPicker.md

 ### opacity `boolean`

 Only for the HSV selector.
 If true, the widget will display the opacity slider.
 Note that currently in HTML5 the <input type="color"> does not support opacity.

 #### Example
     <kendo:colorPicker opacity="opacity">
     </kendo:colorPicker>

-### palette `Object`
+### palette `java.lang.Object`

-When a non-null palette argument is supplied, the drop-down will be a simple color picker.
+When a non-null palette argument is supplied, the drop-down will be a simple color picker that lists the colors.
 The following are supported:If palette is missing or null, the widget will display the HSV selector.

 #### Example